-All students must have a University approved site to complete their Practicum and Clinical Training.
-Students, not Amridge University, are responsible for locating and making any arrangements for their Practicum and Clinical Training experiences and courses.
+All students must have a University approved site to complete their Practicum and Clinical arrangements for their Practicum and Clinical Training experiences and courses.
 As such, students should begin making the required arrangements several semesters in advance.
-All Practicum and Clinical Training courses require face-to-face on-site clinical practice with the client(s).
+All client(s).
 The experience must be performed under the direct supervision of a licensed mental health professional in the state in which the student will seek licensure.